Best hand mixer 2023: tested by our experts for cake, cookies, and even dough

 Reasons to avoid

 If you want the best corded hand mixer and have a larger budget, the KitchenAid KHM926CU 9-Speed Hand Mixer is our top pick.
 With a cord to help pack in that extra power, and with a stunning design, we think this mixer is very much worth the splurge.
 Our tester Molly was very clear that this model is just as good as our top pick, also a KitchenAid: 'You get more for your money with the additional attachments, and the controls are a little smoother to use.'
 Why is it further down the list?
-We simply find cordless hand mixers more practical to use.
+We simply find cordless hand mixers more practical to use

-Why?
-Well, for a start there are nine speed settings.
+One of our favorite features is, of course, the nine speed settings.
 These use a slow start (to prevent spills and messes) and range from speed one, which is great for folding, to speed nine, which is perfect for meringues.

 Speed is adjusted using the buttons at the top of the mixer, and is clearly displayed on an LED screen.
-There's also a beater ejector button that keeps fingers from getting messy when you're done, and a lockable swivel cord that keeps it from getting in the way when cooking.
+There's also a beater ejector button that keeps fingers from getting messy when you're done and a lockable swivel cord that keeps it from getting in the way when cooking.

 Our full KitchenAid 9-Speed Hand Mixer review has more information.